docwarems/jmc-tutorial/docs/README.md

 <a id="markdown-exercise-12d-bonus--triggers" name="exercise-12d-bonus--triggers"></a>
 ### Exercise 12d (Bonus) - Triggers

-Let’s set up a trigger that alerts us when the CPU load is above a certain value.
+Let's set up a trigger that alerts us when the CPU load is above a certain value.
 Go to the Triggers tab.
 Click the Add... button.
 Select the **ProcessCPULoad** attribute and hit Next.